Server-Side Translations

 export default defineEventHandler(async event => {

-// call `useTranslation`, so it retrun the translation function
+// call `useTranslation`, so it return the translation function

 const t = await useTranslation(event)